metallidou/Crossword-Solver/README.md

 # Crossword-Solver
-4th working version of program
+5th working version of program
+-several changes
+-reduction of uneeded structures and pointers
+-idea of a graph, although is not utilized
+-in some cases better running time (but not exceptional performance difference)